I'm a provider

 Some form of sinus packing is generally performed postoperatively.
 Simple dressings moistened with saline can be inserted manually following surgery.
 Foam dressings are polysaccharide substances that form a gel when hydrated and can be used as nasal packs for a variety of indications.
 Middle meatal spacers are splint-like devices that prop open the sinus cavities post-ESS, but are not capable of drug delivery.
 There is some RCT evidence that middle meatal spacers may reduce the formation of synechiae following ESS, although the available studies have significant heterogeneity in this outcome.

-Implantable sinus stents/spacers are another option for postoperative management following ESS.
-These implants are inserted via catheters under endoscopic guidance.
-These devices may stabilize the sinus openings and the turbinates, reduce edema, and/or prevent obstruction by adhesions.
+Implantable sinus stents are another option for postoperative management following ESS.
+These implants are intended to stabilize the sinus openings and the turbinates, reduce edema, and/or prevent obstruction by adhesions.
 They also have the capability of being infused with medication that can be delivered topically over an extended period of time, and this local delivery of medications may be superior to topical application in the postoperative setting.

 The Relieva Stratus™ MicroFlow spacer is a balloon-based device that acts as a spacer and medication delivery system.
 It was FDA approved under the 510(k) program in October 2011.
 It is indicated for use as a postoperative spacer to maintain an opening to the sinuses within the first 14 days postoperatively.
+It is placed via a catheter under endoscopic guidance.
 This device is temporary and requires manual removal after 30 days, with implantation of a new device if needed.
 It is approved for infusion with saline, but not for use with other medications such as steroids.
 This device is no longer marketed in the U.S.

-POLICYThe use of implantable sinus stents/spacers for postoperative treatment following endoscopic sinus surgery is considered investigational.
+POLICYThe use of implantable sinus stents for postoperative treatment following endoscopic sinus surgery is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.